Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 It should be compact and easy to set up, too.

-However, don't expect the lightest chairs to keep you off the ground.
-Instead, you'll be sitting on a padded surface with straps that connect the bottom and back pieces of fabric.
+However, don't expect the lightest, cheapest chairs to keep you off the ground.

 This review of the best backpacking chairs also includes videos, giving you plenty of data for making the decision about which chair will make you happiest as a backpacker.

-When looking for a good backpack chair, I consider how fast I can grab it out of my pack and get it deployed for some premium camp lounging.
+When looking for a good chair for backpacking, consider how fast you can grab it out of the backpack and get it deployed for some premium camp lounging.

 If you've noticed how few places there are to lounge in the back country in terms of stretching your legs and having back support for longer than ten minutes, toting a chair begins to make sense.

-Car camping chairs can't be backpack chairs, but the opposite is not true.
+Car camping chairs can't be backpacking chairs, but the opposite is not true.

-If you're looking to save money and buy only one chair for both purposes, you will inevitably sacrifice comfort.
+If you're looking to save money and buy only one chair for both purposes, you will inevitably sacrifice a bit of design comfort.

-And it's not unheard of to have two chairs, like me.
+And it's not unheard of to have two (or more) chairs, like me.

-Watch for end-of-season sales, and you'll be a happy, cushioned camper regardless of your destination!
+Watch for end-of-season REI sales, and you'll be a happy, cushioned camper regardless of your destination!